holoviz/lumen/docs/getting_started/core_concepts.md

 :::{admonition} What is the purpose of this page?
 :class: important
-This conceptual overview of creating a Lumen dashboard is meant to help you start generalizing what you acheived in the tutorial ([Build an App](build_an_app)).
+This conceptual overview of creating a Lumen dashboard is meant to help you start generalizing what you acheived in the tutorial ([Build a dashboard](build_dashboard)).
 After this page you should start building your own dashboard.
 As you build, consult the relavant `How-to` guides or `Reference` pages, as needed.
 :::

 ## Overview